-To cap off our exploration of London’s multi-cultural food scene, we ended our visit by indulging in a luxury dim sum lunch with a view.
+To cap off our exploration of London’s multi-cultural food scene, we ended our visit by indulging in a first-class dim sum lunch with an amazing view.

 Dim Sum Feast

 Though we could have happily stayed in the bar all afternoon working our way through the cocktail menu for the purpose of “advanced research”, hunger pangs soon struck and we relocated ourselves to the main room.

 Sipping on both hot tea and Valpolicella wine, we remained transfixed by the view of colorful trees and buildings until the food arrived.
 Only then did we tear our eyes away so that we could fully enjoy tasting the wonderful plates of original dim sum.